romeOz/docker-redis/README.md

 Out of the box
 -------------------
- * Ubuntu 14.04.3 (LTS)
+ * Ubuntu 14.04 LTS
- * Redis 2.8/3.0
+ * Redis 2.8 or 3.0

 License
 -------------------

-Redis container image is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Redis docker image is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)